+B04526_03_16.png

 MIM is warning us that finding a matching employeeID value in the metaverse would be faster if we indexed that attribute.
 Click OK for now and we will show you where attribute index is later in this chapter.
 Click OK to finalize the ID to employeeID join and you will be back at the Configure Join and Projection Rules step: